 This article should not be confused with Articles 11.2.3.1 and 11.2.3.2.
 In 11.2.3.1 it is prohibited for any player to leave the playing venue without the permission of the arbiter and in 11.2.3.2 it is prohibited to leave the playing area for the player having the move.
-But in 11.2.4 it is contemplated the possibility of including in the regulations of the event the prohibition to leave the playing area without permission of the arbiter to the player not having the move.
+But in 11.2.4 it is possible to include, in the regulations, prohibition of the opponent leaving the playing area without permission of the arbiter.

-11.3.1 During play the players are forbidden to use any notes, sources of information or advice, or analyse any game on another chessboard.

-11.3.2.1 During a game, a player is forbidden to have any electronic device not specifically approved by the arbiter in the playing venue.
+- 11.3.1 During play the players are forbidden to use any notes, sources of information or advice, or analyse any game on another chessboard. - 11.3.2.1 During a game, a player is forbidden to have any electronic device not specifically approved by the arbiter in the playing venue.